rancilio-pid/clevercoffee/README.md

    - steadyPowerOffset is introduced which compensates the increased temperature loss when the maschine (brew head etc.) are still very cold.
    - PidController offers feature like filtering, special handling of setPoint crossings and more (hard-coded)
    - PID Controller is now integral part of the software and not an external library.
+1. Beautify display output with new icons (thanks to helge!)
 1. MQTT support to integrate maschine in smart-home solutions and to easier extract details for graphing/alerting.
 1. Added RemoteDebug over telnet so that we dont need USB to debug/tune pid anymore (https://github.com/JoaoLopesF/RemoteDebug)
-   - Just "$ telnet rancilio_ip 23" (it is strongly recommended to use "putty" on microsoft windows)
 1. "Brew Ready" Detection implemented, which detects when the temperature has stabilized at setPoint.
 It can send an MQTT event or have hardware pin 15 triggered (which can be used to turn a LED on).
 1. All heater power relevant settings are now set and given in percent (and not absolute output) and therefore better to understand
+1. Safetly toogle added to shutdown heater on sensor malfunction (TEMPSENSORRECOVERY)
 1. Many useful functions to be used internally getAverageTemperature(), pastTemperatureChange() + updateTemperatureHistory())
-1. Safetly toogle added to shutdown heater on sensor malfunction (TEMPSENSORRECOVERY)
+1. Much tunings and improvements under the hood which stabilizes the system.

 # ATTENTION:
 - EEPROM has changed.
 Therefore you have to connect to blynk at least once after flashing, and manually set correct settings in blynk app (see screenshots for default values).
+- This software is tested thoroughly with the pid-only hardware solution on Silvia 5e, and with a permanently run full-hardware solution on an 10 year old Silvia.
+I am grateful for any further feedback.
-- I only own the pid-only hardware solution, so I am greatful for feedback(bug reports) from persons using the full version.
-Please monitor our maschine's temperature closely the first few times.
+- Please monitor our maschine's temperature closely the first few run times.
 The muti-state pid controller should never lead to temperatures greater than 5 degress above setpoint!

 # Additional important information
-- Installation is as defined on http://rancilio-pid.de/ but with following adapations.
+- Installation is as explained on http://rancilio-pid.de/ but with following adapations:
 - Copy file userConfig.h.SAMPLE to userConfig.h and edit this file accordingly.
 - Additional Arduino dependency on PubSubClient (tested with Version 2.7.0).
   Please install this lib by using Arduino->Sketch->Include Library->"Library Manager".